camaraproject/IdentityAndConsentManagement/documentation/CAMARA-OIDC-profile.md

 * **scope**

-  OPTIONAL.
+  REQUIRED.
 A space delimited and a case-sensitive list of ASCII strings.
+If the scope parameter is not present, the behavior is entirely unspecified (i.e., the authorization server may return an `invalid_request` error or accept the request by assigning it a default value).

 The client MUST authenticate with the authorization server as described in [Client Authentication Section](#client-authentication).